 Taiwan-based independent arts magazine White Fungus returns to print for the first time since the pandemic with the release of its 17th issue.
-The new edition will be out in early June.
-Preorders are available here.
+The new edition can be purchased here.

 The new issue features in-depth articles on bats, avant-garde jazz group The Art Ensemble of Chicago, plus an exploration of the world of Taiwanese folk religion and its connection to art, politics, tourism, and the criminal underworld.